 Flow id associated with the call

-In case of incoming call, it is the number of the caller.
-In case of outgoing call, it is the number of first leg of the call.
+In case of an incoming call, it is the number of the caller.
+In case of an outgoing call, it is the number of the first leg of the call.

-In case of incoming call it is the ExoPhone into which the call came.
-In case of outgoing call, it is the number into which the call was made to.
+In case of an incoming call, it is the ExoPhone into which the call came.
+In case of an outgoing call, it is the number to which the call was made.

 Current server time (format : yyyy-mm-dd hh:mm:ss)

 *These parameters will be passed if certain conditions are met as described below: